ossia/score-docs/docs/quick-start/what-is-score.md

 - DAW/timeline-based softwares offering tools for fine time editing and parameters automation
 - cue-based softwares offering great flexibility in live situation

-While both approaches have numerous advanges, they also draw some limits in some advanced media-based productions: First type hardly offers (if any) flexibility in live situation and second type makes it hard if possible at all to control precisely processes evolving over time.
+While both approaches have numerous advanges, they also draw some limits in some advanced media-based productions: First type hardly offers (if any) flexibility in live situation regarding how events actually evolve in time.
+Second type makes it hard if possible at all to control precisely processes evolving over time.

 *score* thus aims at bridging the gap between these two models in a unified environment.
-By combining a flexible timeline with a patch-like authoring process, it allows to write [precisely timed processes such as automations](/score-docs/docs/quick-start/writing-automations.html) or more fancy parameters control and modulation while still [maintaining some variation as the scenario is executed](/score-docs/docs/quick-start/breaking-the-timeline.html).
+By combining a flexible timeline with a patch-like authoring process, it allows to write [precisely timed processes such as automations](/score-docs/docs/quick-start/writing-automations.html) or more fancy parameters control and modulation while still [maintaining some variations as the scenario is executed](/score-docs/docs/quick-start/breaking-the-timeline.html).
 But it also allows to author [open and non linear scenarios](http://localhost:4000/score-docs/docs/quick-start/non-linear-timelines.html) yet still including some time-dependant processes.

 ![score scenario](/score-docs/assets/images/quick-start/what-is-score/score-main.png)